Bandwidth/bandwidth.github.io/voice/bxml/callbacks/transferComplete.md

 {% method %}
 ##  Transfer Complete Event – <Transfer> verb
-This event is sent to the callbackUrl of the Leg-A call when the transferred call(B-leg) completes.
+This event is sent to the `callbackUrl` of the A-leg call when the transferred call (B-leg) completes.

-In a simultaneous ringing scenario, only one call leg-B succeeds and this event corresponds to that successful leg.
-If none of the calls were answered, transferComplete is not sent.
+In a simultaneous ringing scenario, only one call B-leg succeeds and this event corresponds to the completion of that call.
+If none of the calls were answered, this event is sent with `cause: timeout`.

+If the A-leg is hungup during a transfer, this event is not sent.

 ### Expected response
 ```http